SCARED OF F E E L I N G?

 How do you cope with emotional pain?

 It is natural to want to avoid pain at all cost.
-As human beings our body is equipped with pain receptors that help us avoid harm, physical and psychological.
+As human beings our body is equipped with pain receptors that help us avoid harm, both physical and psychological.

 When we encounter a threat to our physical or psychological survival, we deal either by engaging with others (activating our ventral vagal-social engagement system), fighting/avoiding (activation of the sympathetic nervous system), or by freezing (activation for the dorsal vagal parasympathetic nervous system) when all else fails.
 These set of responses are set in motion automatically and for the most part, unconsciously.

 Although this set of responses are the product of a perfectly designed mechanism, problems usually happen when we interpret an event (a conversation, a feeling, a word) as dangerous when it really isn’t.
-Or when we convinced ourselves that the problem is the event itself rather than what we do when we are emotionally triggered by life events.
+Or when we convince ourselves that the problem is the event itself rather than what we do when we are emotionally triggered by life events.

 Remember the last difficult conversation you had with someone?
 Words can’t really kill us.
 But they can hurt.
 And as a result, we are likely to have intense feelings towards the person who hurt us with their sharp words or their tone.